Know Before You Go

 Restrictions for each homeport city include participating airlines, earliest and latest flight times, and citizenship requirements.

 In order to coordinate transfers and luggage handling with post- cruise arrangements, a disembarkation form will be distributed to guests for whom we have no disembarkation information or guests for whom we have no flight schedule.
-Please fill out the form and return it to the Front Office as soon as possible.
+Please fill out the form and return it to the Guest Services as soon as possible.

 We will provide disembarkation information shortly before the end of your cruise, which will outline important procedures regarding customs formalities, luggage handling, travel arrangements, disembarkation and other information.